GUINEA PIG Care – everything you should know

 An escape-proof run or exercise area is enjoyed during good weather, and guinea pigs can be out on the grass from Spring right through to Autumn during the day.
 Ensure the run has a covered-over area so that the guinea pigs can get out of the sun and rain, and ensure the top is firmly secured so other pets cannot get in.
 A top on the run is very important as it has been known for birds of prey to swoop down and carry off a guinea pig.

 Although very popular, two-level hutches are not ideal for guinea pigs or rabbits as the ramps are often steep and narrow, and many guinea pigs do not like to use them.
-However, if you have bought one of these, you can convert the ramp very simply to make it safe and secure, encouraging nervous guinea pigs to use it.
+However, if you have bought one of these, you can simply convert the ramp to make it safe and secure, encouraging nervous guinea pigs to use it.
 The photos below illustrate how it can be done, and the “tube” can be made of cardboard, lino, or similar material, but bear in mind it may get nibbled, so be careful about what you use.
-Lino was used in the photos successfully with no harm to guinea pig Coco, who used the ramp happily for over four years.
+Lino was used in the photos successfully, and there was no harm to the guinea pig Coco, who had used the ramp happily for over four years.

 ramp with lino 2 3.11.14